zammad/zammad-org/src/en/documentation/use/advanced-features.md

 **Why?**

-It is possible to automatically close a ticket tab in the navigation sidebar.
-It depends on your preferences, but you can save a click after updating or updating a ticket to _closed_ state.
+It is possible to automatically close a ticket tab in the navigation sidebar after updating a ticket.
+This saves you a click after updating or updating a ticket to _closed_ state.

 **How?**

 In the footer bar of the ticket detail view, click on the `Stay on tab ^` button and select your desired option (if the default is still set, otherwise it is labeled as the other options below).
 You have different options:

 - **Stay on tab**: Default option.
-You have to manually close the tab if you want to have it removed from your navigation sidebar.
+You have to manually close the tab if you want to remove it from your navigation sidebar.
 - **Close tab**: This option closes the tab on each update of the ticket.
 Might be a good option if you have to deal with many tickets and/or the tickets require many interactions.
-- **Close tab on ticket close**: This option only closes the tab when the ticket is updated and the state is set to _closed_.
+- **Close tab on ticket close**: This option only closes the tab when the ticket is updated to the _closed_ state.

 ::: tip
 If your situation differs from ticket to ticket, you can leave **Stay on tab** and use the keyboard shortcut